nrosa/rm-converter/readme.md

 `python3 create_rxml.py --design-xml DESIGN_FILE_LOCATION --recipe-xml RECIPE_FILE_LOCATION --output-xml OUTPUT_FILE_LOCATION`

+`--recipe-xml` The file location of the xtaltrak recipe to be converted.
+`--design-xml` The file location of the xtaltrak design to be converted.
+`--output-xml` The file location of the created rockmacker design.
+A default value of `rockmaker_design.xml` is used if no value is supplied.
+`--data-dir` The location of a directory that holds all the required datafiles.
+A default value of `data` is used if no value is supplied.

 By default aliases are not imported this can be changed adding the flag --include-aliases

 eg.